 Academic Preparation provides all scholars with opportunities to gain important knowledge and develop critical skills in academic subject matter that will prepare them for adult life roles and continuing education.
 In Michigan, the core academic content areas include English/Language Arts, Mathematics, Science, and Social Studies.
-Content standards have been developed in each of these areas for K-12 scholars and are presented in the Michigan K-12 Common Core State Standards documents by content area.
-The K-12 grade-specific standards define end-of-year expectations and a cumulative progression designed to enable scholars to meet college and career readiness expectations no later than the end of high school.
-The college and career readiness expectations which is important to learning the increasingly complex technical skills required by today's workforce.
+Content standards have been developed in each of these areas for K-12 students and are presented in the Michigan K-12 Common Core State Standards documents by content area.
+The K-12 grade-specific standards define end-of-year expectations and a cumulative progression designed to enable students to meet college and career readiness expectations no later than the end of high school.
+The college and career readiness expectations and high school (grades 9-12) standards work together to provide a sound academic foundation which is important to learning the increasingly complex technical skills required by today's workforce.
 Michigan Academic Standards